hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

 <table style="text-align: left; vertical-align: top; width:600px;">
 <tr style="background-color: white; color: black;">
   	<td style><b>Overcloud<b></td>
  	<td>The Overcloud is the functional cloud available to end users for running guest virtual machines and workloads.
-The OverCloud comprises OpenStack Cloud Services deployed on Controller Nodes, and a number of Compute Nodes and Storage Nodes.
+The Overcloud comprises OpenStack Cloud Services deployed on Controller Nodes, and a number of Compute Nodes and Storage Nodes.
-	<br><br>The Cloud Services in the OverCloud, used by end users, include Nova, Neutron, Cinder, Swift, Horizon, Glance, Keystone, Heat, and Ceilometer services, as described in the Functional Overview section above.
+	<br><br>The Cloud Services in the Overcloud, used by end users, include Nova, Neutron, Cinder, Swift, Horizon, Glance, Keystone, Heat, and Ceilometer services, as described in the Functional Overview section above.
 These Cloud Services are deployed in a highly available cluster across the three Controller nodes.
-	<br><br>For KVM based Hypervisor environments, the OverCloud also comprises Nova Compute nodes running the KVM hypervisor, and Block Storage nodes running the StoreVirtual VSA.
+	<br><br>For KVM based Hypervisor environments, the Overcloud also comprises Nova Compute nodes running the KVM hypervisor, and Block Storage nodes running the StoreVirtual VSA.
 </td>
 </tr>
 <tr style="background-color: white; color: black;">
 	 <td><b>Undercloud</b></td>
-	 <td>A single-server deployment of a limited set of OpenStack services, called the UnderCloud, is used to deploy, test, manage, and update all the OverCloud servers.
+	 <td>A single-server deployment of a limited set of OpenStack services, called the Undercloud, is used to deploy, test, manage, and update all the Overcloud servers.
 	<br><br>
-	The UnderCloud comprises Nova, Ironic, Neutron, Glance, Keystone, and Heat services, which are used to deploy and configure various nodes of the OverCloud, either on Virtual Machines or Baremetal servers.<br><br>The Centralized Logging and Monitoring components run in the UnderCloud and can be accessed using a Web Browser. <br><br>The Sherpa, Eon and Sirius services also run in the UnderCloud, and can be accessed via panels in the Horizon Dashboard also running in the UnderCloud.
+	The Undercloud comprises Nova, Ironic, Neutron, Glance, Keystone, and Heat services, which are used to deploy and configure various nodes of the Overcloud, either on Virtual Machines or Baremetal servers.<br><br>The Centralized Logging and Monitoring components run in the Undercloud and can be accessed using a Web Browser. <br><br>The Sherpa, Eon and Sirius services also run in the Undercloud, and can be accessed via panels in the Horizon Dashboard also running in the UnderCloud.
-	The UnderCloud does not run in a HA configuration, but is an important component of the Cloud.
+	The Undercloud does not run in a HA configuration, but is an important component of the Cloud.
 	<br><br>
-	Learn more about the Backup Restore procedures to restore the UnderCloud in event of server problems.
+	Learn more about the Backup Restore procedures to restore the Undercloud in event of server problems.
  </tr>
 <tr style="background-color: white; color: black;">
 	<td><b>Seed VM</b></td>
 	<td>The SeedCloud is deployed as a VM instance.
 This image contains bare minimal OpenStack services required to deploy and update the Undercloud on a baremetal server.
 	<br><br>
-	The Host Server running the SeedCloud VM is also used to run backup restore procedures for SeedCloud, UnderCloud and OverCloud Controllers.
+	The Host Server running the SeedCloud VM is also used to run backup restore procedures for SeedCloud, Undercloud and Overcloud Controllers.
 It is also used to run the StoreVirtual CMC Management Console.
 	<br><br>
 	The SeedCloud does not run in a HA configuration, but is an important component of the Cloud.
 Learn more about the Backup Restore procedures to restore the SeedCloud in event of server problems.
 </tr>